adamsilver/adamsilver.io-jekyll/_drafts/2025-01-01-the-disadvantages-of-css-preprocessors.md

 ## Summary

-Even though CSS doesn't provide some of the features of CSS preprocessors, for many developers, the disadvantages *seriously* outweigh the advantages.
-As I said previously, *debugging is twice as hard as programming*, and it's our duty to ensure this is as easy as possible.
-It is advisable to keep things simple and be concious of the decision being made beyond just using the most popular technology of the moment.
+For many developers, including myself, the disadvantages of CSS preprocessors outweigh the advantages by quite a distance.
+The disadvantages are all self-induced issues due to choosing a technology which makes some things harder.
+There are also simple solutions to problems using regular CSS.
+It's worth noting for the second time that *debugging is twice as hard as programming*, and it's our duty to ensure this is as easy as possible.
+Keep things simple and be concious of any decisions that have a long term impact.

 <dl>
 	<dt class="citation" id="ref0">[0]</dt>